SHANNON T. VALE '77

 Term as Past President ends: 2018

-Shannon Vale currently serves as Association of Rice Alumni president and is a member of Sid Rich.
+Shannon Vale currently served as Association of Rice Alumni president from 2016-2017 and is a member of Sid Rich.
 He earned his BA in History and German Studies from Rice in 1977 and his JD in 1981 from Southern Methodist University.
 After 12 years as a partner in a large intellectual property law boutique and in a global law firm, Shannon has spent the past 7 years as a partner in Pirkey Barber PLLC, one of the nation’s leading firms devoted entirely to the practice of trademark and copyright law.
 Shannon is passionate about music, the outdoors, his family and of course Rice.
 Beginning in the late 1980s, he took a six-year break from life in large law firms to manage the careers of major-label recording artists based in the US and UK.
 His community involvement has included service on the City of Austin Music Commission and as president of the Austin Intellectual Property Law Association and Austin Lawyers and Accountants for the Arts; he also spent several years as the leader of a Venture Crew, a scouting program that helps high school and college students experience high adventure and wilderness activities.

 Shannon served as president of Austin Rice Alumni for four years, and is past president of the Rice Alliance for Technology & Entrepreneurship, Austin Chapter.
 He has interviewed prospective Rice students, represented Rice at college fairs, co-chaired the 35th Class Reunion Giving Committee and served as a founding member of Rice Attorneys in Austin.
 He and his wife Jane have hosted and co-hosted send-off parties for incoming students from Austin and they were charter members of the Austin Rice Parents Committee.